 How to Marie Kondo Your Content with a Condensed Content Audit

 What content sparks joy?
-What content has run its course?
+Has certain content run its course?
 What content is buried in a cluttered digi-pile?
 It’s time to clean up your content and refocus your brand messaging.
 How else will you reach your goals?

 Monthly tidy-up sessions (condensed content audits) can help you see what content is performing well and what’s just taking up space and deterring your audience.
 Set aside a few hours each month to dive into your condensed content audit with these 6 steps.